 Experiments ranged in complexity, from a simple collection of drawings, to an application.

 The experiment which had the best result was focused on schools.
 The problem we initially aimed to solve was helping schools keep and manage their relationships with employers - as work experience is often found through contacts that the students have.
-While building this experiment the government specification of T-Levels was announced and it became clear that there was a route to market through solving this issue. [[ Link to our existing editorial ]]
+While building this experiment the government specification of T-Levels was announced and it became clear that there was a route to market through solving this issue.
+You can read about that here.

 By working with us, Digital Guild was able to remove concerns about underlying technology, infrastructure, and developers while still having full control over the future of their project.
 This lowered the risk tremendously and allowed them to focus on growing the business.